Sign In

 • Selection of makeup brushes (clean) such as foundation brush, blending brush, lip brush, eyeliner brush and a selection of eyeshadow brushes.

 • Makeup palettes with which to decant cosmetics.
 Nothing is ever taken directly from the bottle or lipstick.
-Palette knives are used to move cosmetics onto a palette or artist's paper to avoid brush contamination.
+Palette knives are used to move cosmetics onto a palette or artists paper to avoid brush contamination.
 Eyebrow pencils, lip liners are sharpened after use.

-• Hair products and a selection of hairbrushes, pins and grips if the department is also responsible for hair styling.
+• Hair products and a selection of hair brushes, pins and grips if the department is also responsible for hair styling.

 • Foundation (s)

-• A light moisturizer.
+• A light moisturiser.

-• Tweezers, scissors, and a pencil sharpener.
+• Tweezers, scissors and a pencil sharpener.

 • Fake eyelashes.

-• Powderpuff and sponges.
+• Powder puff and sponges.

 • Powder medium/dark and dark.